Ever wondered what people wore in old Russia? You’re not alone. Many are curious about how clothing reflects status, culture, and daily life.

 Russian National Costume for Men

-Russian traditional male clothing reveals a rich heritage and enduring style.
-From the iconic Kosovorotka, a loose-fitting shirt with a traditional collar, to the elegant caftan, each piece embodies a unique blend of tradition and masculinity, reflecting the wearer’s identity and social status.
+Russian traditional male clothing reveals a rich cultural heritage and enduring style.
+The kosovorotka, a loose-fitting shirt with a distinctive collar, represents practicality and resilience, while the caftan, made from luxurious fabrics and intricate details, signifies nobility and authority.

 3. Notable Vintage Russian Outfits